ayedel123/CPP-Containers/README.md

 ![s21_containers](misc/images/s21_containers.png)

-Planet Earth, USA, California, somewhere among the massive containers of the Port of Oakland, 29 October 1993.
+Planet Earth, somewhere among the massive containers of the Port, 29 October 1993.

 *- Do you really think Bjarne will agree to add this to the standard?*